 John Hopkins OBE, conductor and administrator, was born in Yorkshire, UK.
 He moved to New Zealand in 1957 and to Australia in 1963.
-He conducted the Auckland Philharmonia Orchestra in 1987 in one of New Zealand's first Composers' Reading Workshops and was responsible for the premiere performances of a number of major New Zealand works and is particularly associated with Lilburn's three symphonies.
+He conducted the Auckland Philharmonia Orchestra in 1987 in one of New Zealand's first Composers' Reading Workshops and was responsible for the premiere performances of a number of major New Zealand works and was particularly associated with Lilburn's three symphonies.
 His last position was head of conducting at the University of Melbourne.

 Professor Hopkin’s distinguished career spanned 60 years.
 In the 1950s he became the youngest person to conduct a major British orchestra and in the 1960s he was Federal Director of Music for the ABC.